 While these averages should be considered in light of the elements listed above, they are a good place to start when budgeting for your bathroom remodel.

-According to Zonda's 2023 Cost vs. Value report, the average cost of a bathroom remodel in the Mid-Atlantic region is $25,468 for Midrange bathrooms and $78,935 for Upscale bathrooms.
+According to Zonda's most recent Cost vs. Value report, the average cost of a bathroom remodel in the Mid-Atlantic region is $25,468 for Midrange bathrooms and $78,935 for Upscale bathrooms.

 Those numbers are a helpful starting point, but what do terms like "Midrange" mean?

 What Else Should I Know about Budgeting for a Bathroom Remodel?

 You may have noticed that the difference between “Midrange” and “Upscale” in Zonda’s report is significant.
 For all the reasons listed earlier in this post, it can be deceptive to put too much emphasis on a single number.

 It's also important to consider recognize how much ground the "midrange" category really covers.
 Our bathroom remodeling portfolio shows a selection of the Midrange and Upscale bathrooms we've built since 2003.
 In our experience, the term “Midrange”—perhaps more than any other category—encompasses a broad range of products and features.

-To provide a little extra guidance on this topic, we have created our own Lancaster Bathroom Remodeling Cost Guide.
-In this guide, we've provided Zonda's Cost vs. Value averages, some information about bathroom refreshes, and broken down the Midrange category into three subcategories: Midrange Economy, Midrange Designer, and Midrange Premium.
+To provide a little extra guidance on this topic, we have created our own Lancaster Home Remodeling Cost Guide.
+In this guide, we've provided Zonda's Cost vs. Value averages, some information about bathroom refreshes, and broken down the bathroom Midrange category into three subcategories: Midrange Economy, Midrange Designer, and Midrange Premium.

 Examples of Midrange Bathroom Remodels

 Midrange Economy bathrooms, like Sam and Kelly's Manheim Township bathroom remodel, typically consist of stock cabinetry and countertops, quality fixtures, an acrylic or fiberglass tub/shower, painted walls, and LVT or similar flooring.

 Midrange Designer bathrooms, like Kathy's Manheim Township bathroom remodel, usually retain the bathroom's existing layout or include minor reconfigurations.
 Stock or semi-custom cabinetry, fresh finishes and paints, upgraded countertops, and inspired fixtures are common, and Designer Midrange remodels include a wide variety of options.